digitalurban/Presto_MQTT_Display/README.md

 ## Features

 - **MQTT Integration**: Subscribes to an MQTT topic and displays received messages on the screen.
+Sample MQTT details included for texting, messgaes include the Time (UK), Weather from a personal weather station, a news feed and earthquake details.
+Edit for your own feed.
 - **Word Wrapping**: Automatically wraps text to fit within the display width.
 - **Customizable Display**: Messages are shown in white text on a black background.
 - **Message Timing**: Ensures each message is displayed for at least 20 seconds.